-Yvette is committed to creating a meaningful and consequential difference in the lives of her clients and to restoring hope and optimism in facilitating client change.
+Yvette (she/hers) is committed to creating a meaningful and consequential difference in the lives of her clients and to restoring hope and optimism in facilitating client change.
 She provides a safe therapeutic space which supports her clients to heal, grow and move forward with strength, courage, and positive spirit.

 In her clinical practice, Yvette takes an integrative therapeutic approach which celebrates unique client strengths and capabilities and involves a balance between clinical judgment, creativity, and flexibility.
 In an effort to assist individuals to fulfill their full potential and maximize their well-being, Yvette works collaboratively with her clients to create integrated, individualized counselling plans that leverage strengths, improve coping strategies and uncover new helpful perspectives.